GDQuest/website/content/news/2021/01/recruiting-proofreader-and-tester/index.md

 src = "proofreader-job-posting-banner.jpg"
 +++

+**We're not taking applications for this job anymore.**

+**Thank you for your time and interest.**

+## Original job posting

-**You know GDQuest and would like to help more people learn Godot and game development?
-Read on!**
+You know GDQuest and would like to help more people learn Godot and game development?
+Read on!

 I'm looking for someone to edit our tutorials and other writings like newsletters, as well as someone who could test our tutorials before releasing them.